- College of Arts & Sciences

-- Operating system (Windows XP for PCs or OSX for Macs is highly encouraged).
-Be sure to install all of the patches and updates (very important).
+- Operating system (Windows 7 for PCs or OSX for Macs).
+Be sure to install all of patches and updates.

 - Any other programs that you frequently use.
 Be sure to bring your discs in case you need to reinstall a program.

 - We provide email, network, and portal accounts to all students.

 - We provide Internet access to all students living in the dormitories.

 - Ethernet network (NIC) card (100 base/T preferred; any name brand vendor such as Intel, 3Com, SMC, etc.) (many computers have this built in).

 - Ethernet network cable (Category 5, RJ 45).

 - We provide analog and voicemail service to all students living in the dormitories.